Ghosts of the American Civil War: Gettysburg

 The Battle of Gettysburg was the largest battle in North America.
 It has many ghost stories.
 The Soldiers' Orphanage cellar is said to make psychics too afraid to enter the house, due to its legend.
 The Herr Tavern was built in 1815, but during the battle it was used as the first Confederate hospital at Gettysburg, where amputations often resulted in limbs being thrown out through the window to be collected later, only for many of the soldiers to die afterward.
 As a result, four of the guest rooms are said to be haunted, and the rooms are numbered so that there is no room 13.

-The interest of ghosts and Gettysburg remains to the present day.
+The interest in ghosts and Gettysburg remains to the present day.
 In recent times, people have claimed to have seen ghost soldiers, and sometimes even ghost battles, in many places around Gettysburg, Pennsylvania.
 Eight separate companies offer ghost tours in Gettysburg—some seasonally, and some all year.

 A book, Ghosts of Gettysburg: Spirits, Apparitions and Haunted Places of the Battlefield, by Mark Nesbitt, detailed the reports of ghostly apparitions in the area where the Battle of Gettysburg took place in July 1863.